Artistic DirectorContact Mark

-Mark Morris, hailed as “the most successful and influential choreographer alive, and indisputably the most musical” (New York Times), was born on August 29, 1956, in Seattle, Washington, where he studied with Verla Flowers and Perry Brunson.
+Mark Morris (he/him), hailed as “the most successful and influential choreographer alive, and indisputably the most musical” (New York Times), was born on August 29, 1956, in Seattle, Washington, where he studied with Verla Flowers and Perry Brunson.
 In the early years of his career, he performed with the companies of Lar Lubovitch, Hannah Kahn, Laura Dean, Eliot Feld, and the Koleda Balkan Dance Ensemble.
 He formed the Mark Morris Dance Group (MMDG) in 1980 and has since created over 150 works for the company.
 From 1988 to 1991, he was Director of Dance at the Théâtre Royal de la Monnaie in Brussels, the national opera house of Belgium.
 In 1990, he founded the White Oak Dance Project with Mikhail Baryshnikov.
 Morris is also an acclaimed ballet choreographer, with twenty-two works commissioned by ballet companies worldwide.

 Noted for his musicality, Morris has been described as “undeviating in his devotion to music” (The New Yorker).
 He began conducting performances for MMDG in 2006 and has since conducted at Tanglewood Music Center, Lincoln Center, and BAM (Brooklyn Academy of Music).
 In 2013, he served as Music Director for the Ojai Music Festival.
 Morris also works extensively in opera, directing and choreographing productions for The Metropolitan Opera, New York City Opera, English National Opera, and The Royal Opera, Covent Garden, among others.